powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 $\sum_{i} I_i - \frac{V_1 - V_2}{R}= 0$ for dcNode2

+### Line Commutated Converter

+Line commutated converters are not supported yet by Open Load Flow.

 ### Voltage source converters

 Let consider a network that is composed of one AC network, and one DC network.
 The voltage source converter is the link between AC and DC networks, it is linked to **one** AC bus at one side, and two DC nodes at the other side.
+Please note thet converters with a second optional AC terminal are not supported by Open Load Flow.

 The converter can control either the power injected in the AC network (`P_PCC` control mode) or the voltage between its two DC nodes (`V_DC` control mode).
 At least one of the voltage source converters of the DC network must be in `V_DC` mode.
+Otherwise, an exception will be thrown.

 In addition to the control modes `P_PCC` and `V_DC`, the voltage source converter can be set in two modes :
 - Reactive power control mode, in which it imposes the reactive power injected from AC to DC, which is 0 by default.